 The name of the 'maker' is competently engraved on the chapter ring with accompanying decorative scrolls.
-Below is 'BEUERLEY FECIT', clearly meant to be Beverley, Figure 2.
-The inclusion of 'Fecit' - another early feature that was still used in the north long after its demise in London - implies that it was Mainman's own work.
+Below is 'BEUERLEY FECIT', clearly meant to be 'Beverley', figure 2.
+The inclusion of 'Fecit'-another early feature that was still used in the north long after its demise in London-implies that it was Mainman's own work.
 But by this period the word was often included as a means of imparting status, just as in the Victorian era traders would regularly advertise themselves as 'manufacturers' when they were no more than wholesalers or retailers of items made by others.
 This was long before the introduction of the Trades Descriptions Act.
 So we are still no nearer to knowing how involved William Mainman was in the actual making of this dial.

-The penny moon is particularly interesting, Figures 3 & 4.
-Penny moons can take several forms:
+The penny moon is particularly interesting, figures 3 and 4.
+Penny moons can take several forms.

-- 1. Two moon faces on a dark starry background, with 59 teeth advanced once a day with two sets of 1-291⁄2 lunar days engraved round the ring showing the age of the moon. - 2.
-A heart shape on a dark ground visible though the usual circular 'penny' aperture.
+- Two moon faces on a dark starry background, with 59 teeth advanced once a day with two sets of 1-291/2 lunar days engraved round the ring showing the age of the moon. - A heart shape on a dark ground visible though the usual circular 'penny' aperture.
 The disc has 59 teeth advanced twice a day to show one lunation per rotation.
-The heart shape produces a more realistic representation of the moon as seen from earth than the other types, but it is by no means perfect. - 3.
-The third type, like the heart moon, shows one lunation per revolution, but it is less realistic.
+The heart shape produces a more realistic representation of the moon as seen from earth than the other types,

+• The third type, like the heart moon, shows one lunation per revolution, but it is less realistic.
 The disc shows a full moon and opposite it is a black starry circle indicating when there is no moon visible.
 This 'no moon' was known as 'the dark of the moon'.
-This type of penny moon, especially when it was above the centre of a square dial, was particularly popular with clockmakers in north
+This type of penny moon, especially when it was above the centre of a square dial, was particularly popular with clockmakers in north Cheshire and south-west Lancashire.

-4. The moon disc has a full moon and a 'dark of the moon', with 59 teeth round the edge.

-Cheshire and southwest Lancashire.
 On painted dials the dark moon is sometimes a deep blue.
 It has been suggested, incorrectly, that this is the origin of the phrase 'once in a blue moon', which is actually due to special atmospheric conditions.
-(Example of all these types of penny moon are shown in the author's The Longcase Clock Reference Book, 2nd revised and enlarged edition, 2013, volume 1, pages 348-53.)
+Examples of all these types of penny moon are shown in the THE LONGCASE CLOCK REFERENCE BOOK, second revised and enlarged edition, 2013, volume 1, pages 348-53.